sebastienwindal/RandomStuff/CommandLineTools.md

 ## python

 Very quickly share a file with someone.
-In the folder containing the file, run
+In the folder containing the file(s), run

 ```
 python -m SimpleHTTPServer